hdmf-dev/hdmf-common-schema/.github/PULL_REQUEST_TEMPLATE.md

 Does this PR prepare the schema for a public release?

 If YES, then:
-1. Remove the suffix "a" from the version string in `conf.py` and `namespace.yaml`
+1. Remove the suffix "-alpha" from the version string in `conf.py` and `namespace.yaml`
 2. Update the date in the release notes
 3. Follow release instructions